Koredotcom/koredotai-docs/docs/platform/instructions/en/latest/Actions/plaid.md

 |----------------|----------------------------------------------------|
 |PLAID_REDIRECT_URI | The Callback URL from the AUTH profile          |

-5. The Authorization URL in the auth profile must be set to the frontend host URL of the quickstart app.
+5.The Authorization URL in the auth profile must be set to the frontend host URL of the quickstart app which is publicly hosted (Through ngrok [for testing purposes]).

 6. Then in the “Subdomain (aka Tenanancy URL) ” field, select YES and enter the base URL as “https://{tenant}.plaid.com”.